ScottJams/scottjams.github.io/index.markdown

 <video src="https://user-images.githubusercontent.com/69112024/155396943-cff7ed08-8685-4cd4-a857-9af3f7fddcfc.mp4" controls="controls" style="max-width: 730px;">
 </video>

-## Shaders

-In *Fallen*, I used Unity's `ShaderGraph` to display a dissolve effect when interacting with an NPC.

-In *Project Whimsy*, I used Unity's `ShaderGraph` to portray a "wind" style effect on trees and their foliage.

 ## Audio

-I will demonstrate my use of **spatial sound** to create interesting atmospheres.

 In *Fallen*, I used a lot of spatial audio to contribute to the overall atmosphere.